Only projects that meet the definition of Human Subject Research must be submitted for IRB Review

 - Tissue used in research that possesses or is linked to any kind of identifiable information

 - Analyzing de-identified data

 - Analyzing publicly-available data

-- Case studies involving two or less individuals (Although these may still require patient authorization)
+- Case studies involving up to two individuals (Although these may still require patient authorization)

 - Classroom exercises solely to fulfill course requirements or to train students in the use of particular methods or devices

 - Quality assurance, quality improvement, or program evaluation activities